How Does Car Rental Insurance Work in New Zealand?

-Car rental companies in New Zealand offer excess reduction products, to protect renters from paying damage costs.
+Car rental companies in New Zealand offer excess reduction products at the counter, to protect renters from paying damage costs.
 Although Loss Damage Waiver is generally included in the rates, an excess amount will still apply.
 By purchasing excess reduction products, you can reduce your financial liability.

 Which car rental insurance do I need?

 Rental car companies in New Zealand are likely to offer these four optional types of hire car insurance coverage when you pick up your car rental: the collision damage waiver, liability insurance, personal accident insurance and personal effects coverage.

 - Loss Damage Waiver: Generally included in the rates, Loss Damage Waiver reduces a renter's financial liability to an excess amount.

 - Supplemental Liability Protection: Buying this insurance assures you are covered for costs of injury to others in an accident.
 Note that car hire companies are mandated to offer the minimum level of liability insurance required.